Compiling a Custom Linux Kernel

 Linux Kernel State Tracer

-- Records information trace data about events in the Linux Kernel such as process context switch, send signal, exception, memory allocation, and send packet; latest stable release is 2005-12-09.
+- Records information trace data about events in the Linux Kernel such as process context switch, send signal, exception, memory allocation, and send packet.
+Also available in Japanese.
+Latest stable version was released on 2008-11-28.

 Linux Kernel Tracker